40-Point Technical Writer Evaluation Checklist

 - Can they explain why standard procedure formats fail when technicians wear work gloves and safety equipment?

-- Do they understand OSHA 1926 construction standards and how they affect procedure documentation requirements?
+- Do they understand OSHA 1926 construction standards and how they shape procedure documentation requirements?

 - Can they describe the difference between apprentice and master technician information needs for the same procedure?